Clancy Barone

-Clarence Barone (born July 26, 1963) is an American football coach who is the tight ends coach for the New Orleans Saints of the National Football League (NFL).
-He previously served as an assistant coach for the Minnesota Vikings, Denver Broncos, San Diego Chargers, Atlanta Falcons and most recently was the tight ends coach of the Chicago Bears.
+Clarence Barone (born July 26, 1963) is an American football coach who most recently served as the tight ends coach for the New Orleans Saints of the National Football League (NFL).
+He previously served as an assistant coach for the Minnesota Vikings, Denver Broncos, San Diego Chargers, Atlanta Falcons and Chicago Bears.

 Coaching career

 Early career

 Barone began his coaching career at American River College as an offensive line coach.
 From 1991 to 1992, Barone served as the offensive line coach at Sacramento State University.
 In 1993, Barone joined Texas A&M University as an assistant offensive line coach before becoming the offensive line coach at Eastern Illinois University (1994–1996) and the University of Wyoming (1997–1999).
 Barone was given an additional title as run game coordinator at Wyoming in 1998.
 From 2000 to 2002, Barone was served as the offensive coordinator and offensive line coach at the University of Houston and as the assistant head coach and offensive coordinator at Texas State University in 2003.